Ashadozzaman/DevOps/docker/1_introduction-docker.md

 using virtual machines (VMs) or bare-metal servers.

 1. Containerize Applications
-    - Packeage wize customization
+    - Package wise customization
-2. Run each service with its own dependencies in separate containers
+2. Run each service with its dependencies in separate containers
 3. Consistent & Isolated Environment
 4. Rapid Application Deployment
 5. Ensures Scalability & Flexibility